brendan-w/beam-beats/README.md

 Instrument Controls
 -------------------

+Once running properly, your beams should respond to the following:

 - vertical position (hand height): pitch across a fixed pentatonic scale of 6 notes
 - horizontal velocity (hand shake): vibrato

+`bin/beam-beats` will print note ON/OFF data to your terminal.
+If you wish to preview the raw MIDI data (that includes pitch bend information), it is helpful run [MIDIOX](http://www.midiox.com/) on a windows computer.

 Key Bindings
 ------------